June 20, 2018

 - RJ9 headset jack

-A fantastic entry-level internet phone that will enable your business to get online at a reasonable cost.
+A fantastic entry-level internet phone that will enable your small business to get online at a reasonable cost.
 The 3.5-inch color screen is both appealing and functional, with context sensitive actions.
 Users can connect a headset using the built-in RJ9 port, and 5-way local conferencing is also a standard feature.

 - Two ethernet ports

 - Five-way conferencing

 - HD Voice speakerphone

 A budget single-line phone that might not have the thrills of other VoIP devices, but does offer great value.
 With a single SIP line, this is a phone best suited to environments with low call volumes.
 Despite the price tag, you can expect a decent suite of features, such as call hold, three-way conferencing, SMS and anonymous calling.

 Models in this series

 - 132×64 LCD screen